-Pumped hydroelectric power plants (PHEs) are one of the most widely used renewable energy production systems in the world [1-10].
-The need for decarbonization, the penetration of renewable energies, and the broader vision of the management of our resources could be obtained with these technologies by improving their storage capacity [11-15].
-Moreover, this is not different to other island energy systems [5,7,8,16], for instance in the Canary Islands [2,4,9,17,18] and specifically in Gran Canaria, which faces a fourfold challenge in the coming years:
+It is considered the pumped hydroelectric power plants (PHEs) as one of the most widely used renewable energy production systems in the world.
+[1-10].
+The need for decarbonization, the penetration of renewable energies and the broader vision of the management of our resources could be obtained with these technologies by improving their storage capacity [11-15].
+Moreover, this is not indifferent to island energy systems, [5,7,8,16] for instance in the Canary Islands [2,4,9,17,18] and specifically in Gran Canaria, which faces a fourfold challenge in the coming years:

-(a) To meet the energy production objectives to satisfy a growing demand, using the current production plants that will be replaced with the progressive incorporation of new production technologies and to satisfy the needs opened by these obsolete units to be dismantled, plus the increase in demand that is foreseen [1,4,19-23].
-It currently covers a growing demand of 3350 GWh (demand in 2021), supported by an installed capacity of 1278.45 MW.

-(b) Avoiding the collapse of the system, a possible "Energy zero" or "blackout", due to the incapacity and obsolescence of the energy system, which requires an action plan that addresses with technical solvency the incorporation of systems capable of satisfying the current growing demand.
+- a) To meet the energy production objectives to satisfy a growing demand, using the current production plants that will be replaced with the progressive incorporation of new production technologies and to satisfy the needs opened by these obsolete units to be dismantled plus the increase in demand that is foreseen.
+[1,4,19-23].
+It is currently covering a growing demand of 3350 GWh (demand in 2021), supported by an installed capacity of 1278.45 MW. - b) Avoiding the collapse of the system, a possible "Energy zero" or "blackout", due to the incapacity and obsolescence of the energy system, which requires an action plan that addresses with technical solvency the incorporation of systems capable of satisfying the current growing demand.
 Renovating the partially obsolete energy production plant in Gran Canaria is the great challenge, which is already in the process of being renovated and/or dismantled.
-This plant is more than 30 years old, and its technological standards in terms of the current demanded requirement of minimum fuel consumption, maximum
+This plant is more than 30 years old, and its technological standards in terms of the current demanded requirement of minimum fuel consumption, maximum energy production and minimum emissions are far from the desired expectations for such production [3,24-30].
+All of this is aggravated by the types of fuel used, fuel oil, and diesel oil, ignoring other alternatives that are environmentally better and even energetically more efficient [24-26].
+Gran Canaria's energy production depends 79,4 % on imported fossil fuels for electricity generation [26,27].
+In the year 2021, this has a direct impact on the increase of electricity costs and CO emissions [2,9,23].